vishvAsa/AgamaH_vaiShNavaH/meta/tradition-relations.md

 what does it even mean to say a vaikhAnasa is ten or vaDak?
 If they say "we get mukti without need for rAmAnuja sambandha stuff", does that not make them vaDakalai.

 Common misconception - most of the differences today between the two have been reduced to external marks only.

+## तॆङ्कल-पीडनम्
+### पाञ्चरात्रोत्सवाः
+Triplicane (tiruvallikeni) forced to celebrate utsavas as per pancaratra and they silently follow such adesha of local tks.

+### वैखानसेषु ताप-मुद्रा
+#### Kurungudi
+> Kurungudi jeeyar started first and so vanamamalai was forced to follow.
+Kallidaikurichi varahar temple bhattar (named kumar) is from hereditary arcaka family of kurungudi.
+But he doesn't serve there since he won't take mudra. -RL

+#### वाणमामलै
+> vaikhs there didn't have tapam till mid 1800s.
+Then it started due to tk pressure on matham.
+Was told this by vaikh bhattars of srivi and kallidaikurichi. -RL

+As per vanamamalai jeeyar himself during his 80th.
+After the vaikhanasa vidwat sabha-
+he told vaikhanasas wont be given tapta mudra.